petevermeer/recipe_manager/README.md

 when you add ingredients to a recipe it helps to be consistent in how you name the section of the store you're visiting:

+e.g.

-dry goods
+- dry goods
-meat
+- meat
-dairy
+- dairy
-produce
+- produce
-bakery
+- bakery

 demo [here](https://petevermeer.github.io/recipe_manager/)